 Policy Cures Research publishes country-specific funding profiles based on the data gathered as part of the G-FINDER survey.

-G-FINDER 2019 key findings: EU funding of poverty-related and neglected disease R&D: This fact sheet, which will be released in January 2020 as part of the 12th annual G-FINDER launch, provides a brief summary of the 2018 funding for neglected disease R&D provided by the European Commission, through Horizon 2020 and the European and Developing Countries Clinical Trials Partnership (EDCTP).
+G-FINDER 2019 key findings: EU funding of poverty-related and neglected disease R&D. This fact sheet provides a brief summary of the 2018 funding for neglected disease R&D provided by the European Commission, through Horizon 2020 and the European and Developing Countries Clinical Trials Partnership (EDCTP).
 It breaks down changes in the balance of European Union funding between EDCTP and Horizon 2020 programmes and provides a summary of the allocation of EU funding across individual diseases and stages of R&D.

 The findings from Policy Cures Research’s report Global funding for snakebite envenoming research 2007-2018, commissioned by the Wellcome Trust, were presented at the third Snakebites Funders Forum, hosted by the Wellcome Trust in London on 15 November 2019.